MStypulkowski/CIF/README.md

 `python experiments/train/train_model.py --config configs/cif_train.yaml`

 ## Evaluation
-### Reconstruction of the training set:

-`python experiments/test/train_reconstruction.py --config configs/cif_eval.yaml`
+Run `python experiments/test/EXPERIMENT_NAME.py --config configs/cif_eval.yaml`,
+where `EXPERIMENT_NAME` can be on of the following:

+1. `train_reconstruction` to reconstruct the training set
-### Reconstruction of the test set:
+2. `test_reconstruction` to reconstruct the test set
-First run the training process for new embeddings:

-`python experiments/train/train_embeddings.py --config configs/cif_train.yaml`

-Next run:

-`python experiments/test/test_reconstruction.py --config configs/cif_eval.yaml`

-### Sampling:

-`python experiments/test/sampling.py --config configs/cif_eval.yaml`

-### Interpolation:

-`python experiments/test/interpolation.py --config configs/cif_eval.yaml`

-### Coverage and MMD calculation:
-**Prerequisites**:
+3. `sampling` to sample new objects
+4. `interpolation` to interpolate between shapes in latent space
+5. `common_rare` to find most casual and unique point clouds in the dataset
-To run metrics calculation, you need to install `pytorch_structural_losses` from [here](https://github.com/stevenygd/PointFlow/tree/master/metrics/pytorch_structural_losses).
+6. `metrics_eval` to evaluate performance of the model.
+Please note that it calculates only Coverage and MMD.
+For full evaluation we used [PointFlow's script](https://github.com/stevenygd/PointFlow).
+In addition, you need to install `pytorch_structural_losses` from [here](https://github.com/stevenygd/PointFlow/tree/master/metrics/pytorch_structural_losses).

-`python experiments/test/metrics_eval.py --config configs/cif_eval.yaml`

 ### Rendering
 1. Install docker container of [Mitsuba Renderer](https://github.com/kacperkan/mitsuba-flask-service) as: